Guess who's back? Salah ensures Liverpool crank up the pressure on Manchester City in Premier League title ...

 Not many people love United at the moment - even their own fans are struggling, judging by the way the away end emptied as Liverpool romped to victory - but Salah certainly does.
 If he could play them every week, then Roger Hunt’s all-time Reds goalscoring record would be under serious threat.

-Having scored a hat-trick in the 5-0 win at Old Trafford in October, the Egyptian followed up with two more at Anfield, as Liverpool added a 4-0 triumph that was every bit as convincing, every bit as dominant and every bit as humiliating for Ralf Rangnick and a group of players who either don't care or aren't good enough, and in some cases both.
+Having scored a hat-trick in the 5-0 win at Old Trafford in October, the Egyptian followed up with two more at Anfield, as Liverpool added a 4-0 triumph that was every bit as convincing, every bit as dominant and every bit as humiliating for Ralf Rangnick and a group of players who either do not care or are not good enough, and in some cases both.

 And so Salah becomes the first player in Premier League history to score five times against United in a single campaign.
 He now has 30 in all competitions this season, the third time he has reached that landmark in five seasons at Anfield, and he even found time to add an assist for Luis Diaz for good measure.